 - Stopwatch or watch with a second hand for timing contractions

-- Phone list of contacts to announce your baby's birth to friends and family; cell phone, phone card, calling card, or change for calls
+- Phone list of contacts to announce your baby's birth to friends and family, including a cell phone, phone card, calling card, or change for calls

 - Snacks and drinks for the coach, and, if allowed by the hospital, for you

-- Massage rollers, massage oils to relieve back pain due to labor
+- Massage rollers, massage oils to relieve back pain from labor

-- The object you've chosen to use to focus your attention during labor (the "focal point")
+- The object you have chosen to use to focus your attention during labor (the "focal point")

 - Health plan insurance card

 - Hospital admissions papers (you may have to be pre-admitted)